 Australian Priority Investment Approach to Welfare

-The Australian Priority Investment Approach to Welfare is about using the best available evidence to ensure vulnerable Australians have a better future.
+Our social security system ensures the most vulnerable Australians will always have help.
+The Australian Priority Investment Approach to Welfare is about using evidence to ensure vulnerable Australians have a better future.

 About the approach

-Our welfare system ensures our most vulnerable will always have help.
-Through the Priority Investment Approach and by intervening early, we will be able to give those with capacity the opportunity to develop life skills and to participate economically and socially through work.
+Through the Priority Investment Approach and by intervening early, we can give people with capacity the support they need to take part economically and socially through work.

 History of the approach

-The review of Australia’s welfare system recommended that Australia adopt an investment approach to help ensure funds are invested in those groups of people with the largest future lifetime costs and the capacity to move to self-reliance.
+The review of Australia’s social support system, known as the McClure review, recommended that Australia adopt an investment approach.
+This would help ensure funds are invested in those groups of people with the largest future lifetime costs and the capacity to move to self-reliance.

 Frequently asked questions